s-victor/TinyPedal/deltabest/README.txt

+This folder holds:
-This folder holds best laptime data for deltabest & timing calculation.
+Best laptime data for deltabest & timing calculation.
+Fuel consumption & last recorded laptime data for fuel calculation.

 Filename format:
-[full track name] - [vehicle class name].csv
+[full track name] - [vehicle class name]

-You can use the filename to find vehicle class name for relative classes.json.
+Filename can be used to find vehicle class name for relative classes.json.
+File format is CSV and can be opened with notepad or spreadsheet software.